 - Meeting with a teacher: Meetings should be scheduled directly with the teacher at least 24 hours (one business day) in advance.
-Teachers will not take class time to discuss individual matters with visitors. - Classroom visits (for observation): Meetings should be scheduled with the teacher or with a member of the Culture and Climate Team. - Meeting with the Principal or Assistant Principal: Meetings should be scheduled directly with the Principal or Assistant Principal at least 24 hours (one business day) in advance.
+Teachers will not take class time to discuss individual matters with visitors. - Classroom visits (for observation): Meetings should be scheduled with the Assistant Principal or Dean of Culture and Climate. - Meeting with the Principal or Assistant Principal: Meetings should be scheduled directly with the Principal or Assistant Principal at least 24 hours (one business day) in advance.

 In each instance, you may reach out to the front office to request a follow-up call from the appropriate staff member to schedule the meeting.
-Please allow 24 hours/one business day for follow-up.
+Please allow 48 hours/two business days for follow-up.